frankkilcommins/SwaggerHub-Portal-Management/README.md

 - `CONTENTMETADATA-SLUG` - the slug defined for page you want to link to (defined in the relevant manifest.json)

-Here is an example of how a relative page link should be inserted into the markdown:
+Here is an example of how a relative page link should be inserted into the HTML:

 ```html
 <p>Check out <a href="authentication">auth docs</a>.</p>